pivotal-cf/docs-layout-repo/README.md

 ```
 layout_repo: pivotal-cf/docs-layout-repo
 layout_repo_ref: master
 ```

-When you run `'bookbinder bind`, the files from docs-layout-repo are used to format and style the resulting book unless overwritten by the book's own layout files.
+When you run `bookbinder bind`, the files from docs-layout-repo are used to format and style the resulting book unless overwritten by the book's own layout files.

 ## Overrides